-This is a means-tested capped discretionary fund that may assist learners with a variety of course related costs and travel.
+This is a means-tested capped discretionary fund that may assist students with a variety of course related costs and travel.

 The funding available to the college is to help you with the cost of studying and comes from a government body called ESFA (Education and Skills Funding Agency) and is public money.